-Temporary non-instructional faculty with a workload of at least 50% and an appointment length of at least 5 full months are eligible for benefit coverage outlined in Articles 13.1, 13.2 and 13.3.
-Temporary non-instructional faculty with a workload of at least 50% and an appointment length of at least 10 full months are eligible for benefit coverage outlined in Article 13.5.
+Temporary non-instructional faculty with a workload of at least 50% and an appointment length of at least 5 full months are eligible for benefit coverage outlined in Articles 13.3 a), and bc) and d).
+Temporary non-instructional faculty with a workload of at least 50% and an appointment length of at least 10 full months are eligible for benefit coverage outlined in Article 13.3 (eb).